spdx/spdx-3-model/model/Security/Classes/VexUnderInvestigationVulnAssessmentRelationship.md

 - Elements linked with a VexUnderInvestigationVulnAssessmentRelationship are constrained to using the underInvestigationFor relationship type.
-- The from: end of the relationship must ve a /Security/Vulnerability classed element.
+- The from: end of the relationship must be a /Security/Vulnerability classed element.

 *Example*